tejassinelogix/laravel-multi-lang/README.md

 # Overview
-Laravel multiple language website english and hindi with category and sub category crud operations, By default english language will be consider and language switcher should be option.
+Laravel multiple language website with english and hindi.
+Basic category and sub category modules CRUD operations, By default english language will be consider and language switcher should be select option at top nav bar.

 Server Requirements
 =====================================